Back to School: How to make the transition less stressful… for everyone!

 - Get a New Toy

-You are getting the kids lots of new things to get ready for school i.e. clothes, school supplies, etc. Remember to get your Dog a new toy to entertain themselves with while they are at school.
+You are getting the kids lots of new things to get ready for school i.e. clothes, school supplies, etc. – remember to get your dog a new toy to entertain themselves with while they are at school.
 Maybe an extra-special safe chew toy or one that you can stuff with tasty treats.
 There are even puzzle toys that will encourage them to look for hidden goodies.

-- Teach Your Dog a New Trick
+- Teach Them Something New

 - Play Music